RenneLab/CnR-flow/docs/source/pipe_setup.rst

 Conda/Bioconda
 ++++++++++++++

-| *CUT&RUN-FLow* comes preconfigured to use the Conda_ package manager,
+| *CUT&RUN-Flow* comes preconfigured to use the Conda_ package manager,
   along with tools from the Bioconda_  package suite for automated dependency handling.
   [Bioconda_Citation]_  Nextflow_ automatically